toczekmj/DapperApi-PerformanceTest/README.md

 Are those results trustworthy?
 Maybe, or maybe not.
 But I'd take them into consideration while working with real data.
-Also take in mind that:
+Also keep in mind that:
 - MacBook Air M1 doesn't have active cooling, and OS might have dropped the CPU clock leading to worse performance during the end of testing phase
 - M1 is an ARM CPU which has only 8 logical cores and no multi threading
 - I am not certainly sure how MacOs handles concurrency and parallelism compared to other x64 Linux/Windows PCs